wasmx/wortels-design/trie.md

                    0   2   4   6    8   10  12   14

 ```
+Addresses are generated serially, and hence the Trie indices represent the order of address creation. </br>
+As a result of this property, all nodes with an even index are LEAF nodes. </br>
+Another benefit of sequential address generation is its inherent amenability to serialization in an append-only flat file format. </br>
 The numbers represent the order in which all the nodes where created, and the even nodes are the leaf nodes.

 ## Node